-I will also contact and inform all stakeholders in upcoming projects and the situation and keep them updated.
-As well as contact anyone I have been in contact with in the last 14 days to inform them of the situation and keep them updated.
+I will also contact and inform all stakeholders of upcoming projects and the situation and keep them updated.
+As well as contact anyone I have been in contact with within the last 14 days to inform them of the situation and keep them updated.

 Isolation must occur for at least 14 days, although this may change in accordance with PHE guidance.
 If testing occurs and the result is negative for COVID-19 then self-isolation can be reduced to a few days until the symptoms reduce sufficiently/disappear.
 Guidance from a health professional will be sought on the suitability of return to work.

 As a sole trader, should I become ill with COVID-19, I will follow all Government guidelines and therefore no longer be able to provide my services until I have made a recovery and all projects will be put on hold.